tacobayle/nestedVsphere8/README.md

 The starting point to consume this repo is to have a K8s cluster to deploy the following:
 - secrets
 - config-map
-- pod (it requires connectivity: to the Internet, to the web servers which contains the iso/ova files and to outer/underlay vSphere API)
+- pod (it requires connectivity: to the Internet, to the web servers which contains the iso/ova files (defined in the config map) and to outer/underlay vSphere API)

 Additionally, you need to have an external web server configured where the ISO/OVA files needed will be downloaded.

-All the variables are stored in K8s secrets (mostly passwords) and in one configmap for non-sensitive variables.
+All the variables are stored in K8s secrets (mostly credentials) and in one configmap for non-sensitive variables.

-Here are below the links of the yaml manifest file examples for the different deployments/scenarios:
+Here are below the links of the yaml manifest (data model) file for the different deployments/scenarios:

 ### vsphere_wo_nsx
 https://raw.githubusercontent.com/tacobayle/k8sYaml/master/nestedVsphere8/secrets-vsphere_wo_nsx.yml